tmapes/axe-snmp/README.md

 The default telegraf metric of `snmp` is output.

 Tags:
-- source: IP/Hostname of the Axe
+- source: IP/Hostname of the Axe Effect

 Fields:
 - temperature_celsius\